-The Manly Scent of The Hummer
+The Manly Scent of the Hummer

 I know a young lady in Chicago who has a curious reaction whenever she sees a HUMMER while driving in the city: she raises her middle finger and screams "go to Hell you rich gas-guzzling imperialist pig" at the top of her lungs.
 She's about 5 foot 3 and has curly blond hair and gets to do this.
-She says some Hummer drivers laugh at her and try to get her phone number when she flips them off.
+Some Hummer drivers laugh at her and try to get her phone number when she flips them off.

 I just avert my eyes from Hummers.
 Can't look at em.

 The stylish, ecocidal, Toyota-crushing and Arab-killing High Mobility Multipurpose Wheeled Vehicle, you recall, entered the upscale US consumer market sometime after the first "Persian Gulf War" (Dessert Storm), cashing in on its reputed role in helping George Bush I celebrate the end of the Cold War by slaughtering tens of thousands of Iraqis.

 I know something the young lady's husband (who comes from France...that must explain her "anti-American" response to the noble Hummer) won't be receiving for Christmas: Hummer Eau deToilette Spray.